 Was One Legendary Beauty Really Responsible for It All?

 Even the most unforgiving Chinese folktales and pop culture depictions tend to portray Consort Yang as naïve and simplistic.
 In other words, she herself was manipulated by greedy relatives.

 Most accounts also claim she genuinely loved the emperor, despite him being much older.
 She was clueless about the ugly political machinations brewing around her as well.

-It should be noted too that prior to Yang Guozong’s appointment as chancellor, Xuanzong’s court had already suffered for years under Chancellor Li Linfu.
-Widely regarded as one of the most deceptive imperial Chinese courtiers ever, to the extent he inspired a metaphor for treachery, Li Linfu flooded Xuanzong’s court with cronies.
+Finally, it should be noted that prior to Yang Guozong’s appointment as chancellor, Xuanzong’s court had already suffered for years under Chancellor Li Linfu.
+Widely regarded as one of the most deceptive imperial Chinese courtiers ever, to the extent he even inspired a metaphor for treachery, Li Linfu flooded Xuanzong’s court with cronies.
 What Yang Guozong then did in office was but a continuation of the trend set by the previous chancellor.

 7. Noble Consort Yi (懿贵妃)

 Before she dominated all of pre-modern China, before she committed atrocities such as spending naval funds for private entertainment, Yehenara Xingzhen i.e. the notorious Empress Dowager Cixi was referred to as Imperial Concubine Yi.

 Few if any would consider her a legendary Chinese beauty too; incidentally, she’s Manchurian by ethnicity.
 However, it is a historical fact that she was hand-picked by Qing Dynasty Emperor Xianfeng to be a “Noble Lady” consort in AD 1851.
 Five years later, she also rose to the rank of Noble Consort.
 This position placed her second only to the Empress.